baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <p>
 <b>3.
 Remote Desktop into the windows virtual machine.</b>

-Within Azure, navigate to your windows virtual machine and copy Its public IP address.
-Open Remote Desktop Connection on your PC and paste the IP address of the windows VM.
-Log in to the VM using the username and password that we created when initially creating the VM.
+In the Azure portal, locate your Windows virtual machine and copy its public IP address.
+Launch Remote Desktop Connection on your personal computer and paste the IP address of the Windows VM.
+Sign in to the VM using the username and password established during the initial VM setup.
 </p>

 <p>